ietf-teep/architecture/draft-ietf-teep-architecture.md

 device and another servicing a different manufacturer, etc. Because different devices and different manufacturers trust different TAMs, the manifest will include different TAMs that support this SP's client app and TA.
-Multiple TAMs allow the SP to provide thier service and this app (and TA) to multiple different devices.
+Multiple TAMs allow the SP to provide their service and this app (and TA) to multiple different devices.

 When the TEEP Broker receives a request to contact the TAM for a Client App in order to install a TA, a list of TAMs may be provided.
 The TEEP Broker selects a single TAM that